 It’s important to realize that there are health risks to lowering blood pressure too much or too quickly, especially in the elderly and those with other health conditions such as diabetes, kidney disease, etc. Talk to your naturopathic doctor about his or her specific recommendations for what you can do to control or lower your blood pressure.

-Authored by Benjamin Hawthorne, ND, a first-year resident at Bastyr Center for Natural Health.
+, a first-year resident at Bastyr Center for Natural Health.

 Brook RD, Rajagopalan S. 2017 ACC/AHA/AAPA/ABC/ACPM/AGS/APhA/ASH/ASPC/NMA/PCNA Guideline for the Prevention, Detection, Evaluation, and Management of High Blood Pressure in Adults.
 A report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines.
 J Am Soc Hypertens.
 2018;12(3):238.

 Lewington S, Clarke R, Qizilbash N, Peto R, Collins R. Age-specific relevance of usual blood pressure to vascular mortality: a meta-analysis of individual data for one million adults in 61 prospective studies.
 Lancet.
 2002;360(9349):1903-13.

 Muntner P, Carey RM, Gidding S, et al. Potential U.S. Population Impact of the 2017 American College of Cardiology/American Heart Association High Blood Pressure Guideline.
 Circulation.
 2017;